Lwsvrtdz/shakewell-user-voucher/README.md

 ## Features
 - User Registration with unique username and email.
 - Welcome email with a unique voucher code upon registration.
+- **Event and Listener** for generating voucher and sending email upon registration.
 - Authenticated users can:
   - Generate unique voucher codes.
   - View their own voucher codes.